 - Learn about supported authentication methods when connecting to the Kubernetes API server in Authenticating to the Kubernetes API server.

 Control plane security

-In Google Kubernetes Engine, the Kubernetes master components are managed and maintained by Google.
-The master components host the software that runs the Kubernetes control plane, including the API server, scheduler, controller manager and the etcd database where your Kubernetes configuration is persisted.
+In GKE, the Kubernetes control plane components are managed and maintained by Google.
+The control plane components host the software that runs the Kubernetes control plane, including the API server, scheduler, controller manager and the etcd database where your Kubernetes configuration is persisted.

-By default, the master components use a public IP address.
-You can protect the Kubernetes API server by using master authorized networks, and private clusters, which allow you to assign a private IP address to the master and disable access on the public IP address.
+By default, the control plane components use a public IP address.
+You can protect the Kubernetes API server by using authorized networks, and private clusters, which allow you to assign a private IP address to the control plane and disable access on the public IP address.

-Another way to help secure your Kubernetes master is to ensure that you are doing credential rotation on a regular basis.
+Another way to help secure your control plane is to ensure that you are doing credential rotation on a regular basis.
 When credential rotation is initiated, the SSL certificates and cluster certificate authority are rotated.
-This process is automated by Google Kubernetes Engine and also ensures that your master IP address rotates.
+This process is automated by GKE and also ensures that your control plane IP address rotates.